sjev/python-quick-start/README.md

-# numpy-sphinx-example
+# Python quick start
-Example project for documenting with sphinx numpy-style
+Example project for creating a module with a good structure, documentation and testing

-This example project is a reference on how to create sphinx documentation.
-The source code resides in `lib` directory, the docs in `doc` directory.

 The `conf.py` file has been generated with `sphinx-autostart` and then edited by hand.